 The shift to remote work during the pandemic increased the need for internet bandwidth and often changed a company’s bandwidth profile, as tactical workloads were moved or created in the cloud.
 Traditional network connectivity isn’t able to respond to these changing requirements in a timely fashion, often burdening IT operations and negatively impacting business outcomes.

 SD-WAN bandwidth and connectivity changes to public cloud and SaaS providers can be made within seconds (the same goes for addressing security and performance needs).
-This is why Sungard AS formed a strategic partnership with Unitas Global — a leading provider of connected multi-cloud environments — transforming its data centers into connection hubs and providing customers with a wide array of interconnection services to meet their changing business needs.
+This is why Sungard AS formed a strategic partnership with Unitas Global — a leading provider of connected multi-cloud environments — transforming its data centres into connection hubs and providing customers with a wide array of interconnection services to meet their changing business needs.

 As you consider your infrastructure options, don’t forget about the network access to that infrastructure.
 For the fastest ramp-up, the least risk and the most predictable performance, private connectivity to your cloud provider makes the most sense.
 Private connectivity to a private cloud IaaS provider also allows you to improve security, reliability and predictability more than using the public internet – which will help you support compliance.

 For latency-sensitive workloads or those with large amounts of data egress, locate your on-premises or colocated infrastructure close to your private cloud environment.
-This will help reduce latency, increase bandwidth and minimize data charges for maximum efficiency.
+This will help reduce latency, increase bandwidth and minimise data charges for maximum efficiency.

 The best of all worlds

-Eighty percent of organizations currently utilize a hybrid cloud strategy, according to the Flexera 2021 State of the Cloud Report.
+Eighty percent of organisations currently utilize a hybrid cloud strategy, according to the Flexera 2021 State of the Cloud Report.
 They’re maximizing cost-efficiency, performance, security and reliability, with the least risk of lost revenue and customers.

 But to truly get the best of all worlds, you need to make sure you’re putting the right workloads in the right places and ensuring fast connectivity.
 Only then can you put yourself on the path to hybrid IT success.